conlinm/DynST/README_new.md

 The original paper describes a deep learning model for the causaul survival analysis, using both static and dynamic features.
 The model is built in Pytorch Lightning, dependencies are managed through Poetry, and configurations through Hydra.

-This project code is adapted from the [code for the original paper.](ttps://github.com/prob-ml/DynST) I have adapted the code significantly in order to:
+This project code is adapted from the [code for the original paper.](https://github.com/prob-ml/DynST) I have adapted the code significantly in order to:
 - run the model and experiments within Google Colab
 - convert the primary python scripts into iPython notebooks
 - update code to run the latest version of Pytorch and Pytorch Lightning
 - incorporate weights and biases for experiment tracking

 #### Data
-The base data is derived from the MIMIC-III Clinical Database (https://physionet.org/content/mimiciii-demo/1.4/).
+The data is derived from the MIMIC-III Clinical Database (https://physionet.org/content/mimiciii-demo/1.4/).
 We use the MIMIC-Extract pipeline to preprocess the data (https://github.com/MLforHealth/MIMIC_Extract).
 Further processing and creation of the synthetic survival dataset is performed using the `preprocess.py` script, or the `project_preprocess.ipynb` notebook.

 #### How to Use

 To begin, you will need the MIMIC-Extract file `all_hourly_data.h5` saved in a directory called `data/`.
+This file is available directly from [this google cloud folder](https://console.cloud.google.com/storage/browser/mimic_extract;tab=objects?prefix=&forceOnObjectsSortingFiltering=false) with the appropriate priveledges from physionet.org.
+More information can be found at the link above to the MIMIC-Extract repository.

 You can then run the original paper's code from the command line, or the modified code for this project using the iPython notebooks.

+##### Primary Dependencies
+The primary dependencies for this project are:
+- Pytorch
+- Pytorch Lightning
+- Hydra (used with original code)
+- Weights and Biases (optional)
+- Pandas
+- Numpy
+- Scikit-learn
+- Matplotlib
+- Lifelines

+The original code dependencies are managed through Poetry, and the project code in the iPython notebooks are designed to run with the latest versions of Pytorch and Pytorch Lightning, on Google Colab.
+The notebooks will install the necessary dependencies.

 ##### Running the Original Code